-Baltimore, MD – Student Field Study
+Baltimore, MD – Student Field Experience

-Baltimore Field Study
+Baltimore Field Experience

 As the largest free Black community of any American city in the 1850s, Baltimore has long been at the forefront of the fight for equality and civil rights.
 Explore the legacy of Baltimore’s African American leaders, artists, activists, and entrepreneurs in working to create a more just home in Charm City.
-Learn about the contributions of significant Baltimoreans such as Fredrick Douglas, Thurgood Marshall, Lillie Carroll, Billie Holiday, Zora Neale Hurston, and Isaac Myers, in building communities that sought equity and justice.
+Learn about the contributions of significant Baltimoreans such as Frederick Douglass, Thurgood Marshall, Lillie Carroll, Billie Holiday, Zora Neale Hurston, and Isaac Myers, in building communities that sought equity and justice.

 Through cultural immersion, meet with community partners in various Black neighborhoods and critically analyze how different communities work to remain intact while facing continuing struggles around issues of equity, power and privilege, and segregation.
 Focusing on the themes of race, school desegregation, Black entrepreneurship, and Black neighborhoods, this program considers the impact of banking inequity, gentrification, racial covenants, and redlining on the development and retention of community values and culture.

-Field Study Features
+Field Experience Features